Water quality

 As a registered drinking water provider, we have established risk management plans, including approved monitoring programs and an incident notification protocol.
 We provide water quality testing reports for metropolitan and regional water supplies on a monthly basis.

-We manage drinking water quality from catchment to tap in line with our Drinking Water Quality Management System to ensure a consistent and reliable supply of high quality, safe drinking water for our customers.
-This management system is based on the Framework for Management of Drinking Water Quality outlined in the ADWG and endorsed by the National Health and Medical Research Council.
-The framework outlines good drinking water supply management, based on the best available scientific evidence that will assure drinking water quality and safety at the tap.
+Our Drinking Water Quality Management System adopts a proactive, whole-of-system approach to ensure the safety and reliability of drinking water at every stage, from catchment to customer tap.
+Our system is aligned with the ADWG Framework for Management of Drinking Water Quality and endorsed by the National Health and Medical Research Council.
+The framework is based on the best available scientific evidence and supports continuous improvements in water quality management.

-We implement SA Health-approved drinking water quality monitoring programs to ensure the quality of our supply.
-These programs involve collecting around 409,000 results from samples at various stages of the water supply system, including catchment areas, source water, treatment processes, and distribution networks up to the water meter on individual properties.
+We implemented SA Health-approved drinking water quality monitoring programs, ensuring the quality of our supply.
+These programs involve collecting around 440,000 results from samples at various stages of the water supply system, including catchment areas, source water, treatment processes, and distribution networks up to the water meter on individual properties.

 We monitor for health and aesthetic compliance and to optimise water quality.

-Samples are collected by trained field workers to make sure they are taken correctly and that field results have a high degree of integrity.
-Our Australian Water Quality Centre conducts laboratory analyses in compliance with ISO 9001 Quality Systems and NATA requirements.
-In 2023-24 we were proud to celebrate 50 years of continuous accreditation to the NATA 17025 Standard.
+Samples are collected by our trained field workers to make sure they are taken correctly and that field results have a high degree of integrity.
+Our Australian Water Quality Centre conducts laboratory analyses in compliance with ISO 9001 Quality Management Systems and NATA requirements.

 Drinking water systems | Statewide | Metropolitan | Regional |